-Just when you thought you’ve tried every form of social media imaginable, a new app shows up to change the game.
+Just when you thought you’ve tried every form of social media imaginable, another app shows up to change the game.
 Unlike Instagram and Snapchat, BeReal, as its name implies, encourages users to “be real” for a few minutes every day without the help of any filters, effects, or lenses.
-If you’re ready to social media au naturel, here’s the rundown on the BeReal app, including what it is, how to use it, and more.
+If you’re ready to use social media in a more authentic way, here’s the rundown on the BeReal app, including what it is, how to use it, and more.

-If you haven’t been keeping up with the BeReal craze, allow me to fill you in.
-BeReal is a social media app that was founded in 2020 by French entrepreneur Alexis Barreyat that’s meant to bring authenticity back to social media.
+If you aren’t up to date on the BeReal backstory, BeReal is a social media app that was founded in 2020 by French entrepreneur Alexis Barreyat that’s meant to bring authenticity back to social media.
 Rather than filtering and augmenting images and videos, BeReal focuses on real snapshots of life.
 To help facilitate what the app refers to as authenticity, you can’t alter your images with any filters or use a self-timer to take a photo.
 But the thing that really sets BeReal apart from other social media platforms is that you’re alerted at a random time each day to signify when you’re supposed to post on the app, no matter what you’re doing.

-Some other aspects of the app that makes BeReal stand out among the rest is that posts don’t get added to any sort of grid — they only get posted to your newsfeed until it’s time to take your next BeReal.
+Other features that make BeReal stand out among the rest is that posts don’t get added to any sort of grid — they only get posted to your newsfeed until it’s time to take your next BeReal.
 Speaking of posts, the app doesn’t allow for users to post videos of any kind, so every post you see is a static picture.
 Plus, there isn’t a Stories feature, either, and you’re only allowed to post one time a day.
 Not only that, but you can’t add any filters to your posts, and you can only post photos that you take in the moment.

-The platform began gaining popularity in 2022, and by May 2022, BeReal had received over 10 million downloads worldwide, according to The Washington Post.
+The platform began gaining popularity in early 2022, and by August 2022, BeReal had nearly 23 million downloads, according to Time.
 With so many people gravitating towards BeReal, there’s a good chance you’ve heard of the app, but if you’re fuzzy on details, here’s what you need to know.

 What Is BeReal?

-BeReal is unique in that it’s not designed to get you to spend hours aimlessly scrolling through your feed like other forms of social media (looking at you, TikTok).
+It’s unique in that the app is not designed to get you to spend hours aimlessly scrolling through your feed like other forms of social media (looking at you, TikTok).
 Instead, BeReal is meant to be used for just a few minutes a day.
 After you’ve posted your BeReal for the day, there’s not much else you can do on the app except interact with your friends’ posts or scroll through the Discovery tab.
 The idea is to get everyone to show what they’re up to at that exact moment of the day to remind users that people are more than the “highlight reel” versions of themselves that they show on social media.